ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Designing a Library of Shape Abstractions

 \methodname~first converts user function descriptions into a library interface (Fig.~\ref{fig:method_fig}, a).
-We prompt an LLM to produce a structured interface, where for each function it produces a typed signature and an accompanying doc-string.
+We prompt an LLM to produce a structured interface, where for each function it produces the function's type signature and an accompanying doc-string.
 We provide the LLM with two default classes: a \textit{Part} class defines axis-aligned cuboid primitives that abstract detailed geometry and a \textit{CoordFrame} class defines a local bounding volume.
 The LLM produces function signatures that expose parametric handles, e.g., the numbers of bars in a ladder back or the height of a base runner.
-Each function is instructed to take in a special first parameter, \textit{CF}, a \textit{CoordFrame} that specifies the expected extents of the functions outputs.
+Each function is instructed to take in a special first parameter, \textit{CF}, a \textit{CoordFrame} that specifies the expected extents of the function's output.
 Functions are typed so that they return a list of \textit{Part} objects.

 Through in-context examples and instructions, we prompt the LLM designed doc-string to have a particular structure.
 First, it defines a \textit{description} field to explain the high-level goals of the function.
 Then, it defines a \textit{parts} field, that specifies what kinds and how many parts should be produced depending on the input parameters.
 Finally, it defines a \textit{parameter} field, that explains how each variable should affect the output structure.
 This interface is then used in subsequent stages to guide the library development.